 Every time he lived to tell the tale of his heart, the doctors laughed in his face.
 It had all started when he was twelve, or was it when he was fourteen?
 A memory’s exact moment in history is difficult to put into words.
 Especially when the first gray hairs start to viciously attack the looking glass.
 All he knew was that the pain in his chest felt real.
 As real as the taste of his mother’s favorite meatball soup, which he was destined to eat every second Monday of every month.
 As if Mondays weren’t bad enough.

 “Are you alright, dear?
-Should we call the doctor?” asked his worried guardian.
+Should we call the doctor?”

 A plump and timid servant girl bowed at the door.

 “Fetch the doctor right this moment!
 The master is ill.”